fredlacs/vanity-factory/README.md

-# Vanity Factory
+# VanityFactory

-VanityFactory allow one to issue bounty for vanity address using CREATE2 pattern
+VanityFactory allow one to issue bounty for vanity address.
+Miner can mine the salt used for the CREATE2 deployment and the highest scored submission will receive the bounty after the deadline.
+To prevent frontrunning, the first 20 bytes of the salt will be the miner's address (which will receive the bounty).

 ## How To Request